Things to Do in Brooklyn

 Yoga to the people

-Yoga to the People make fitness accessible to everyone.
-There’s no advance registration or membership necessary, and class fees are donation only, meaning you pay what you can (although $10 is the suggested price).
+Yoga to the People makes fitness accessible to everyone.
+There’s no advanced registration or membership necessary, and class fees are donation only, meaning you pay what you can (although $10 is the suggested price).

 East River State Park

 The 11-acre state park stretches along the East River near North 7th, 8th and 9th streets, and offers unobstructed views of the Williamsburg Bridge and Midtown Manhattan.

 Chef Missy Robin’s second Williamsburg outpost delivers their delicious homemade pasta with every option on her menu.
 If winning Best New Chef doesn’t convince you, the delicious pasta bowls will.

 One of Brooklyn’s most famous shopping venues is a year-round indoor market that welcomes hundreds of vendors every weekend.
 The marketplace, founded by husband-and-wife team Ronen Glimer and Amy Abrams, specializes in vintage wares and products from local designers.

 Bathhouse is a home for people who strive to look, feel and perform their very best.
 A bustling oasis to be fundamentally human.
 A great local spa experience!

 Oysters, cocktails, & small plates in a New Orleans-styled setting with an atmospheric garden

 This local bar has creative cocktails, great ambiance and with a few cozy booths.
 Right off Bedford Ave. this place is right in the middle of the action from the streets.